HMS Unicorn (1794): French Revolutionary War

 In June Unicorn was still with Warren's squadron off the Atlantic coast of France.
 She therefore shared in the capture on 11 June of ten merchant vessels: the brig Rosalie, Baure Paire, the sloop Rosalie, Bonne Nouvelle, Oiseau, Felicite, Nochelle, St. Claire, Henrietta, and Maree Francaise.
 Unicorn was also among the five ships that shared in the proceeds of the capture of the French privateer Rancune, taken on 27 September.
-Unicorn shared in some of these prizes by virtue of being part of Admiral Keat's squadron.
+Unicorn shared in some of these prizes by virtue of being part of Admiral Keats' squadron.
 She also shared in the captures of Girone (28 July), Revanche (28 July), Alerte (1 July), Joseph (3 August), Vivo (30 September), and Magicienne (16 October).
 Unicorn shared with four other vessels in the capture of Union on 14 August.
 On 15 August Unicorn recaptured Petit Bastien, and four days later Hirondelle.

 Command then passed to Captain Charles Wemyss in 1801.
 On 14 August Wemyss wrote to Admiral W. Cornwallis stating that he had only been able to capture one chasse-marée, of 40 tons, which was carrying a cargo of lime.
 Not only was she not worth sending in, capturing her cost Unicorn one man killed and one man slightly wounded.
 Wemyss had also destroyed another chasse-marée, also of 40 tons that was carrying a cargo of corn.
 Captain Charles Stuart replaced Wemyss in 1802.
 In April and May 1803 Unicorn was placed in dock at Chatham for extensive repairs.